Giampiero Albertini: Biography

 Born in Muggiò, Albertini started his career as stage actor at the Piccolo Teatro in Milan, under the guidance of Giorgio Strehler.
 In 1962, he made his film debut with Dino Risi's La marcia su Roma, and later worked with Mario Monicelli, Luigi Comencini, Carlo Lizzani, Francesco Rosi, Gillo Pontecorvo, Nanni Loy.
 He also acted in poliziotteschi and giallo films, in which he was sometimes credited as Al Albert.

-During the 1970s, Albertini was featured in the Ignis commercials as a disgruntled customer struggling to find the items he is searching for.At the 1975 he was popular actor after Zorro movie together with French actor Alen Delon.

 As a voice actor, Albertini was best known as the official Italian dubbing voice of Peter Falk as the title character in Columbo.
 He also occasionally dubbed other actors such as Martin Balsam, Donald Pleasence, Phil Brown, Brian Keith, Terry Jones and Vic Tayback.
 One of his final dubbing works was the voice of Saddam Hussein in his interview with Bruno Vespa on Rai 1.
 He also dubbed J. Audubon Woodlore in Hooked Bear, Grand Canyonscope and Grin and Bear It.